SharePoint/sp-dev-docs/docs/general-development/how-to-create-a-windows-phone-sharepoint-list-app.md

 ---
-title: How to Create a Windows Phone SharePoint list app ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 3e40c475-f4c1-4a4f-a3e5-1a55f814d272
+title: Create a Windows Phone SharePoint list app ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 3e40c475-f4c1-4a4f-a3e5-1a55f814d272
 ---

-# How to: Create a Windows Phone SharePoint list app
+# Create a Windows Phone SharePoint list app
 Create a Windows Phone app in Visual Studio based on the Windows Phone SharePoint List Application template.
 Installing the Windows Phone SharePoint SDK makes two Windows Phone SharePoint Application templates available to you in Visual Studio 2010 or Visual Studio 2010 Express for Windows Phone.
 (See  [How to: Set up an environment for developing mobile apps for SharePoint](how-to-set-up-an-environment-for-developing-mobile-apps-for-sharepoint.md).)
 Using the Windows Phone SharePoint List Application template, you can follow the steps of a wizard to create a functional Windows Phone app that can access and manipulate data in a SharePoint list.